 The Storm Of Dogs Tour: Seattle, WAPosted by Gillian Philip on 23 February 2015.
-No Comments so far.
+2 Comments so far.

 Hey, I thought it was supposed to rain all the time in Seattle!
 You know, with all the sparkly vampires and everything… But the Cullens must have been in hiding for my visit, because the sun was out and shining the whole time.
 I reckon you’re kidding me about the grey skies My first stop, …continue reading.

 The Storm Of Dogs Tour: Portland, ORPosted by Gillian Philip on .
 No Comments so far.

 Yet more unexpected weather conditions in Portland, Oregon – it was gorgeously sunny and warm!
 The plane there was packed, and I’m not surprised – I loved Portland.
 I only knew it before from the series Grimm, and I remember reading that the producers chose the city for its fairy tale atmosphere.
 They were …continue reading.